Home > Recipes > Fluffy Sweet Potato Pancakes (1-Bowl, GF/DF Options)

 Tips For Perfect Sweet Potato Pancakes

 • Sweet Potato: you could use mashed sweet potatoes if you don’t mind some lumps in the final product.
 Canned sweet potatoes is another option.
-However you might need to add 3-4 tbsp of water or milk to thin out the batter.

 • Flour: you can use any type of flour you like.
 All-purpose, whole wheat, oat flour, gluten free flour mix or even almond flour will work.
 Just keep in mind that the texture of your pancakes may vary slightly.
 Some flours tend to absorb a lot of moisture like oat and whole wheat, so you might need to add additional liquid or eggs.
 For best results I suggest you stick to the presented proportions.